 This chapter outlines the research design, population and sampling, respondents of the study, research instrument, data gathering procedures, and methods to investigate the study’s objectives.
 It details the procedures for data collection and analysis and the rationale behind selecting specific approaches to ensure the reliability and validity of the findings.
-The study employed a descriptive-correlational research design to examine the admission process of learners with special needs (LSEN) in selected elementary schools in Taguig City.
+The study employed a descriptive-correlational research design justify from citations to examine the admission process of learners with special needs (LSEN) in selected elementary schools in Taguig City.
 This design was deemed appropriate for providing an in-depth understanding of how inclusive cultures, policies, and practices were reflected in admission procedures and for identifying the challenges that schools encountered in implementing inclusive admission.
 The descriptive-correlational approach enabled the researcher to describe existing conditions and explore the relationships among variables without manipulation.

 The population consisted of school personnel from six selected public elementary schools in Taguig City known for accommodating LSEN.
 A stratified sampling technique was used to ensure representation across different roles in the school community.
-The sample included principals, guidance counselors, SPED coordinators, SPED teachers, and general education teachers.
+The sample included principals, guidance counselors, SPED coordinators, SPED teachers, and general education teachers indicate the number for each, eg teachers -8..
 This approach allowed for the inclusion of varied perspectives from key stakeholders directly involved in the admission process of LSEN.
 The respondents were drawn from administrators, teaching, and support staff actively participating in school admission.
 Principals provided perspectives on policy and leadership, while guidance counselors shared insights on assessments and student placement.
 SPED coordinators and teachers contributed expertise on individualized accommodations and intervention, and general education teachers reflected on mainstream classroom inclusion.
+What information did you expect from principals?
 The diversity of respondents was necessary to ensure the holistic analysis of inclusive admission.

-A researcher-made survey questionnaire was developed and validated by experts in inclusive education and research methodology.
-The instrument was divided into sections corresponding to the study’s objectives: policies and procedures, school-level practices, school culture, and challenges encountered.
+A researcher-made survey questionnaire was developed and validated by experts in inclusive education and research methodology-justify from references.
+The instrument was divided into sections corresponding to the study’s objectives what are those objectives? policies and procedures, school-level practices, school culture, and challenges encountered.
 Items used a Likert scale to measure the extent of implementation and perception of inclusivity.
 Validation involved expert review for content validity and pilot testing for reliability.
 The researcher secured approval and permissions from school authorities and the Division Office before administering the survey.
 Respondents were informed of the study’s purpose and assured of confidentiality.
 Data were collected through distributed questionnaires, with guidance provided for clarity.
 Completed questionnaires were retrieved and checked for completeness.
 Ethical considerations were observed throughout, including informed consent and voluntary participation.

 The data were organized and processed using descriptive and inferential statistics.
 Weighted mean and standard deviation were computed to analyze responses regarding policies, practices, and culture.
 Bivariate correlation was employed to test the relationships between policies and practices, practices and culture, and culture and post-admission support systems.
 The statistical treatment ensured that findings were reliable and aligned with the hypotheses of the study.
 Throughout the process, the researcher adhered to ethical principles in research.
 Participation was voluntary, with informed consent obtained before data collection.
 Confidentiality of responses was strictly maintained, and results were presented in aggregate form to protect the identity of respondents.
 The researcher also secured clearance from the appropriate academic and institutional review authorities prior to conducting the study.